 - In a large bowl, whisk condensed milk, 2% milk and both pudding mixes together for 2 minutes.

-- Cut thawed pound cake into 2-inch cubes.
+- Cut the thawed pound cake into 2-inch cubes.

 - In a greased 9-inch springform pan, layer half of the cake cubes on the bottom.
 Top cake cubes evenly with half of the blueberries and half of the raspberries.
 Spread half of pudding mixture evenly over the top of berries.
 Repeat layers again with cake cubes, berries and pudding.